Operation Masher: Phase One: Bồng Sơn

 McDade ordered Company A to reinforce Company C but when they reached the southern edge of the landing zone, they also came under fire.
 Although the men formed a perimeter near a paddy dike, they were soon pinned down and never reached Company C. Early in the afternoon McDade joined Company A, but to no effect.
 Finally, six helicopters carrying reinforcements from Company B reached LZ 4.
 But the effort generated so much PAVN fire that all six were hit and two were driven off.
 Only the command group and part of one platoon were able to land and they quickly found themselves in a cross fire.
 Under heavy rain McDade managed to locate the fragmented Company C and succeeded in bringing in artillery support.
 Meanwhile, the darkness and poor weather gave Fesmire the cover he needed to pull Company C together.
 As he prepared to settle in for the night, he received orders from McDade to move south, closer to the rest of the battalion.
 Under heavy fire, he completed the linkup at 04:30 (14.523°N 109.024°E).
 Along with 20 wounded, his men carried with them the bodies of eight killed.

 After dawn on 29 January the low overcast lifted, and fighter-bombers pounded the area to McDade's north, detonating PAVN ammunition and causing large fires.
 Soon after, McDade's companies, reinforced by 2/12th Cavalry, swept north to eliminate the last PAVN from the hamlet.
 But the clearing operation took another day, and was completed only when elements of 1/7th Cavalry joined the sweep out of the landing zone.

-From then on combat tapered off and General Kinnard ordered an end to that phase of the operation, effective at 12:00 on 4 February.
+From then on combat tapered off and Kinnard ordered an end to that phase of the operation, effective at 12:00 on 4 February.
 The 3rd Brigade had cleared elements of the 22nd Regiment from the coastal plain claiming 566 PAVN/VC killed.
 US losses were 123 dead (including the 42 troops and four crew killed in the C-123 crash) and two helicopters were shot down and 29 damaged.